Citations of Distinguished Service Award Recipients who passed away prior to September 2011 are not available in electronic format.

 Queen’s pension committee assumes that fortune can be fickle and markets will falter, but your involvement with this important committee of the Board of Trustees and your outstanding leadership for more than seven years, ensured good investment decisions, steady performance and the thankful appreciation of all retirees and members of the faculty and staff;

-In so many ways you have given the people of the Queen’s community the gifts of active participation, wisdom and excellent judgment along with your deep and abiding commitment to integrity and Queen’s is honored to present you with this award for distinguished service.
+In so many ways you have given the people of the Queen’s community the gifts of active participation, wisdom and excellent judgment along with your deep and abiding commitment to integrity and Queen’s is honoured to present you with this award for distinguished service.

 You have used your considerable energy and your extraordinary talents in remarkable ways over your thirty-four years as a Queen's faculty member.